 While there are several hundred thousand eggs in the ovaries ready to mature, they may need some time before your first new ovulation.

-Your regular menstrual period is usually the result of ovulation, not the other way around.
+It is important to remember that your regular menstrual period is usually the result of ovulation, not the other way around.

 Menstrual bleeding usually results from a decrease in natural hormone levels about 14 days after the ovulation, if you're not pregnant.
 The average woman takes one month to three months to start ovulating again after stopping the pill.
 Sometimes ovulation may occur sooner; other times, it may take longer.
 So the first sign that your ovulation has returned is usually the reappearance of your regular menstrual cycle, a couple of weeks after ovulation.